Undergraduate Linguistics MAJOR

 Senior Honors Thesis and High/Highest Honors

-• To be considered for an Honors Thesis, a student must have a cumulative grade-point average of 3.0 or better and a grade-point average of 3.6 or better in courses counting toward the Linguistics Major. [updated 5/2023, effective beginning AY2023-2024]
+- To be considered for an Honors Thesis, a student must have a cumulative grade-point average of 3.0 or better and a grade-point average of 3.6 or better in courses counting toward the Linguistics Major. [updated 5/2023, effective Fall 2023]